Aside from plane tickets to far away places, I have another weakness: handbags.

-When Santa left me a Nikon J4 camera under the tree at Christmas (my first camera with multiple lenses), I knew I was going to need a camera case, if not a whole new bag.
+When I discovered a Nikon J4 camera under the tree at Christmas (my first camera with multiple lenses), I knew I was going to need a camera case, if not a whole new bag.
 My problem was that most of the camera bags I looked at were, well… ugly.

-Enter ONA.
 The New York-based camera bag company is on a mission to provide high-quality camera bags that protect a photographer’s gear while complementing their personal style.
-I’d heard a lot about ONA through the travel blogging, social media grapevine, and everyone seemed to be head-over-heels for their products.
+I’d heard a lot about ONA through the travel blogging/social media grapevine, and everyone seemed to be head-over-heels for their products.

-All in all, though, I can’t get enough of my new ONA Bowery bag.
-As you can see, the Bowery was the perfect companion for wandering through Brooklyn Bridge Park, and I’m looking forward to seeing how it fares on my upcoming adventures (my next stop is Boston, for the Women in Travel Summit).
+As you can see, the Bowery was the perfect companion for wandering through Brooklyn Bridge Park, and I’m looking forward to seeing how it fares on my upcoming adventures.
 A classy, dark-hued Italian leather handbag that keeps my camera covered?
 It’s more than an improvement on those fashion-disaster numbers from my pre-teen days!